-On October 20, 2015, Professionals GP, PWP MC LP, PWP Equity I LP and Perella Weinberg Partners Group LP (collectively, the "PWP Plaintiffs"), filed a complaint against Michael A. Kramer, Derron S. Slonecker, Joshua S. Scherer, Adam W. Verost (collectively, the "Individual Defendants") and Ducera Partners LLC (together with the Individual Defendants, the "Defendants") in New York Supreme Court, Commercial Division (the "Court").
-The complaint alleges that the Individual Defendants, three former partners and one former employee of the PWP Plaintiffs, entered into a scheme while still at PWP to lift out the PWP Plaintiffs' restructuring group to form a new competing firm that they were secretly forming in breach of their contractual and fiduciary duties to the PWP Plaintiffs.
-The complaint contains fourteen causes of action, and seeks declaratory relief as well as damages resulting from the Individual Defendants' breaches of their obligations under the PWP Plaintiffs' partnership and employment agreements, and from Defendants' unfair competition and tortious interference with the PWP Plaintiffs' contracts and client relationships.
+On October 20, 2015, Professionals GP, PWP MC LP, PWP Equity I LP and Perella Weinberg Partners Group LP (collectively, the "PWP Plaintiffs"), filed a complaint against Michael A. Kramer, Derron S. Slonecker, Joshua S. Scherer, Adam W. Verost (collectively, the "Individual Defendants") and Ducera Partners LLC (together with the Individual Defendants, "Defendants") in New York Supreme Court, Commercial Division (the "Court").
+The complaint alleges that the Individual Defendants, three former partners and one former employee of the PWP Plaintiffs, entered into a scheme while at PWP to lift out the PWP Plaintiffs' restructuring group to form a new competing firm that they were secretly forming in breach of their contractual and fiduciary duties to the PWP Plaintiffs.
+The complaint contains 14 causes of action, and seeks declaratory relief as well as damages resulting from the Individual Defendants' contractual and fiduciary breaches, and from Defendants' unfair competition and tortious interference with the PWP Plaintiffs' contracts and client relationships.

-On November 9, 2015, the Defendants filed an Answer, Counterclaims, Cross-claims and a Third-Party Complaint, which contained 14 causes of action.
-On July 17, 2016, the Court issued a decision, dismissing half of the Defendants' counterclaims and cross-claims with prejudice.
-On August 18, 2016, the Defendants filed an Amended Answer, Counterclaims, Cross-claims and Third-Party Complaint, which contained only seven counterclaims and cross-claims.
-On December 12, 2016, the Defendants appealed the dismissal of three of their counterclaims and cross-claims to the New York Appellate Division, First Department (the "First Department").
-On August 29, 2017, the First Department issued a decision denying the Defendants' appeal in its entirety other than allowing one Defendant to proceed with his breach of fiduciary duty counterclaim.
-On October 27, 2017, the Defendants moved the First Department for leave to appeal its decision to the New York Court of Appeals.
-On December 28, 2017, the First Department denied the Defendants' motion for leave to appeal to the New York Court of Appeals.
-On April 24, 2018, the Defendants filed a Second Amended Answer, Counterclaims, Cross-claims and Third-Party Complaint, which contains eight counterclaims and cross-claims.
-The Defendants are seeking declaratory relief and damages of no less than \$60 million, as well as statutory interest.
+On November 9, 2015, Defendants filed an Answer, Counterclaims, Cross-claims and a Third-Party Complaint, which contained 14 causes of action.
+On July 17, 2016, the Court issued a decision, dismissing half of Defendants' claims with prejudice.
+On August 18, 2016, Defendants filed an Amended Answer, Counterclaims, Cross-claims and Third-Party Complaint, with seven counterclaims and cross-claims.
+On December 12, 2016, Defendants appealed the dismissal of three of their counterclaims and cross-claims to the New York Appellate Division, First Department (the "First Department").
+On August 29, 2017, the First Department issued a decision denying Defendants' appeal other than allowing one Defendant to proceed with his breach of fiduciary duty counterclaim.
+On October 27, 2017, Defendants moved the First Department for leave to appeal its decision to the New York Court of Appeals.
+On December 28, 2017, the First Department denied Defendants' motion for leave.
+On April 24, 2018, Defendants filed a Second Amended Answer, Counterclaims, Cross-claims and Third-Party Complaint, with eight counterclaims and cross-claims.
+Defendants are seeking declaratory relief and damages of no less than \$60.0 million, as well as statutory interest.
+In addition, on January 19, 2022, Defendants filed a motion for leave to renew their New York Labor Law counterclaim that the Court dismissed in 2016.
+On June 30, 2023, the Court issued a decision denying Defendants' motion for leave.
+On January 29, 2024, Defendants filed an opening brief in the First Department appealing the June 30, 2023 decision denying their motion for leave.